sparrc/cookbook/readme.md

 #### Ingredients:

-- Turkey Liver and Heart
-- 1 cup Butter
+- 1 cup vegan butter
 - 2 large Stocks Celery, Coarsely Chopped
 - 1 large Onion
-- 1 lb (400 g) Ground Sausage
+- 1 lb (400 g) Vegan Sausage
 - 12 oz (340 g) Pepperidge Farm Herb-Seasoned Cubed Stuffing
 - 1 cup (240 ml) Wild rice, cooked
 - 1 cup (100 g) Sliced almonds
 - 1/2 tsp Dried thyme
 - 1/2 tsp Black pepper
 - 1/2 cup (120 ml) Brandy
-- 2 cups (500 ml) Chicken Broth
+- 2 cups (500 ml) Veg Broth

 #### Directions:

-1. Simmer turkey liver and heart in small saucepan.
 1. Melt half the butter in a large skillet over medium heat.
 Add celery and onion and saute for 10 minutes.
 Transfer to a large mixing bowl.
 1. Cook sausage in skillet until brown, transfer to mixing bowl.
 1. Add stuffing mix, cooked wild rice and almonds.
 Finely dice Turkey liver and heart and add to stuffing mix.
-Stir.
+1. Stir.
 Add thyme and pepper.
 1. Heat rest of butter and stock in a small saucepan just until butter melts.
 Pour over stuffing mixture and add the Brandy.
-Stuff turkey just before putting it in the oven.
-Leftover stuffing can be placed in a casserole and baked 1/2 hour to an hour, basting with turkey juices if possible.
+1. Stuffing can be placed in a casserole and baked 1/2 hour to an hour.

 Cumin Roasted Cauliflower with Yogurt and Pomegranate Seeds